bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Create

-Instantiate the object you want to save, then pass it to AuthorizationService.
+Instantiate the object you want to save, then pass it to `AuthorizationService`.

 ```cs
 var cipher = cipherRequestModel.ToCipher();